 Select credit cards offer travel protections that will cover expenses caused by trip interruption or cancellation, like replacement clothes if your luggage is lost or delayed, a replacement flight, or a hotel room.

-2021 Christmas and holiday travel forecast
+2022 Christmas travel forecast

 Tips for finding cheap Christmas flights